JJWatMyself/SunPower/README.md

     And p_mpptcont_output_power (%) and p_3phcont_output_power (%) < 100%

-    Then the panel may be in the shade, dirty or have a problem ☹
+    Then the panel may be in the shade, dirty, sub-optimal angle or have a problem ☹

 Scenario 2: